EndCar808/dotfiles/README.md

 My dotfiles configurations for my personal and working environments.

+This readme is structured so that first are instructions on how use ``stow`` to setup symlinks using the contents of this repo.
+If you have all the tools contained in this repo, this is all you need to read, followed by the instructions for the `Windows Terminal` app.
+If you dont use this then please ignore.
+If one or more of these tools are not installed on your system the rest of the readme contains instructions to install them (in the context of `Ubunutu >= 20.04`) in relative order.

 ## Setup of dotfiles

 Clone the repo to your local.
 Create a dotfiles back up directory, this is for moving and sotring any existing dotfiles before setting up via `stow`.
 You must first manually install the neccessary tools - see instructions below for installation.
 Once everything is installed, `cd` into the dotfiles directory.
 Then run